 Reductionism does not mean that a person cannot be a good scientist and also limit her/his research to a given level.
-For example, B. F. Skinner forcefully

-Reductionism, Brain, and Behavior
+For example, B. F. Skinner forcefully and effectively advocated throughout his career that behavioral science can be done meaningfully and well without reduction to, say, physiology, as long as it fulfills two of the defining goals of science, namely, prediction and control.